outscale/osc-cost/docs/CONTRIBUTING.md

 Some events may trigger a major (breaking) version like option deprecation or mandatory option.

+# Architecture

+osc-cost's code is organized in order to have:
+- a choosen input (Outscale API, json, ...)
+- a core which compute costs
+- a choosen output format (hour, month, csv, json, ...)

 # Debuging

 You can get more details by setting environement variable `RUST_LOG=debug`.
 Check [env_logger documentation](https://docs.rs/env_logger/0.9.3/env_logger/) for more details.